spellshift/realm/docs/_docs/dev-guide/eldritch.md

 * `assets`: Is used to interact with files stored natively in the agent.
 * `crypto` Is used to encrypt/decrypt or hash data.
 * `file`: Is used for any on disk file processing.
+* `http`: Is used for any web requests needed to be made.
 * `pivot`: Is used to migrate to identify, and migrate between systems.
 The pivot library is also responsible for facilitating connectivity within an environment.
 * `process`: Is used to manage running processes on a system.
 * `regex`: Is used to preform regex operations on strings.